unravelin/ravelin-core-ios-xcframework-demo/README.md

 ---
 ### End-to-end example

-Here is a simple end-to-end example of using the RavelinCore SDK within a View.
+Here is a simple end-to-end example of using the RavelinCore within a View.

 __NOTE:__ All Ravelin network methods are asynchronous.
 Completion blocks are provided so you can handle each request accordingly.
 The example code will not necessarily call each method sequentially and is for demonstration purposes only.